kevinwatson/rails-microservices-book/50-chapter-4.md

 Not all models need to be Active Record models that map to a database.
 We can add models to our app where some models are backed by a database, while another model could map to an API endpoint.
 This leads us to Active Remote - models that map to a remote service over a message bus.
 We'll discuss this in detail in the next chapter.

 ActiveRecord

+## Wrap-up

+There are a variety of Ruby gems available that can help you build your application's model layer.
+If you follow some type of Model architectural pattern, you can create models that are backed by a RESTful resource, a database table, or something else.
+In the next chapter, we're going to discuss a new model type: Active Remote.
+Active Remote allows you to share data between applications efficiently.
+TODO: fix.